 Hospital and Outpatient Visitation Policy

-Due to a significant reduction of COVID-19 cases in the hospital and the community, availability of COVID-19 vaccines and to eliminate the mental health consequences of social isolation of our patients, we are revising the visitor policy.
+Due to a reduction of COVID-19 cases in the hospital and the community, availability of COVID-19 vaccines and to eliminate the mental health consequences of social isolation of our patients, we are revising the visitor policy.
 Healthy visitors following the guidelines below are welcome at our hospitals between the hours of 7 a.m. and 6 p.m.

 We will continue to monitor COVID-19 activity and ask that people continue to focus on masking.